 Let’s start off with a complete definition of tobiko to get us on track.

-Tobiko is a style of roe (fish eggs) specifically from the flying fish species.
+Tobiko is a type of fish roe (fish eggs), specifically flying fish roe.
 While there are more than 60 separate species of flying fish in the sea, tobiko is most commonly harvested from Cheilopogon agoo, better known as the Japanese flying fish.

 There are many other varieties of flying fish that yield quality tobiko, found in the Northern Atlantic around Iceland and even in certain regions of the West Indies.